 This article may contain compensated links.
 See our full disclosure here

-In this episode, we are celebrating all things summer in Italy!
+We are celebrating all things summer in Italy!
 From the celebrations of Ferragosto, the national holiday on 15th August, to heading to the beach or to heading to the cooler climbs of The Dolomites.

 We are talking about summer in Italy.
 Many people choose to avoid traveling to Italy’s mid summer peak season – July to August, but we wanted to share with you some reasons why Italy is an amazing place to visit in summer (don’t forget this is when the Italian’s themselves head off on vacation) and some tips for any trips you might plan at this time of year.